prestonwscott/student_info_exchange/README.md

 # Student Information Exchange (SIE)

-This is an archive of my android development term project that I built with a team with 3 other people.
+This is an archive of my android development term project that I built with a team of 3 other people.

 ## Android Application